Length functions on groups and rigidity: Rigidity of group homomorphisms on arithmetic groups

 \begin{definition} Let $G$ be a $\mathbb{Q}$-subgroup of $\mathrm{GL}(V)$.
 A subgroup $\Gamma $ of $G_{\mathbb{Q}}$ is said to be arithmetic if there exists a lattice $L$ of $V_{\mathbb{Q}}$ such that $\Gamma $ is commensurable with $G_{L}=\{g\in G_{\mathbb{Q}}:gL=L\}.$ \end{definition}

-\begin{theorem} Let $\Gamma $ be an arithmetic subgroup of a simple algebraic $\mathbb{Q}$-group of $\mathbb{Q}$-rank at least $2.$ Suppose that $H$ is a group with a purely positive length function.
-Then any group homomorphism $f:\Gamma \rightarrow H$ has its image finite. \end{theorem}
+Let $\Gamma $ be an arithmetic subgroup of a simple algebraic $\mathbb{Q}$ -group of $\mathbb{Q}$-rank at least $2.$ Suppose that $G$ is virtually poly-positive.
+We will prove Theorem \ref{th0.2}, i.e. any group homomorphism $f:\Gamma \rightarrow G$ has its image finite.

-Recall that a group $G$ is quasi-simple, if any non-trivial normal subgroup is either finite or of finite index.
+Recall that a group is quasi-simple, if any non-trivial normal subgroup is either finite or of finite index.
 The Margulis-Kazhdan theorem (see \cite {z84}, Theorem 8.1.2) implies that an irreducible lattice (and hence) in a semisimple Lie group of real rank $\geq 2$ is quasi-simple.

-\begin{lemma} Let $\Gamma $ be a finitely generated quasi-simple group with contains a Heisenberg subgroup, i.e. there are elements torsion-free elements $a,b,c\in \Gamma $ satisfying $[a,b]=c,[a,c]=[c,b]=1$.
-Suppose that $G$ has a virtually poly-positive length.
-Then any group homomorphism $ f:\Gamma \rightarrow G$ has its image finite. \end{lemma}
+\begin{lemma} Let $\Gamma $ be a finitely generated quasi-simple group that contains a Heisenberg subgroup, i.e. there are elements torsion-free elements $a,b,c\in \Gamma $ satisfying $[a,b]=c,[a,c]=[c,b]=1$.
+Suppose that $G$ is virtually poly-positive.
+Then any group homomorphism $f:\Gamma \rightarrow G$ has its image finite. \end{lemma}

 \begin{proof} Suppose that $G$ has a finite-index subgroup $H$ and a subnormal series

 such that every finitely generated subgroup of $H_{i}/H_{i+1}$ has a purely positive length function.
 Without loss of generality, we assume that $H$ is normal.
 Let $f:\Gamma \rightarrow G$ be a homomorphism.
 The kernel of the composite